charmplusplus/charm/doc/charm++/manual.rst

    void *CkWaitFuture(CkFuture fut); /* or */ T ck::future<T>::get()
    void CkSendToFuture(CkFuture fut, void *msg); /* or */ void ck::future<T>::set(T)

-To illustrate the use of all these functions, a Fibonacci example in Charm++ using futures in presented below:
+You will note that the object-oriented versions are methods of `ck::future`, which can be templated with any pup'able type.
+An example of the object-oriented interface is available under `examples/charm++/future`, with an equivalent example for the C-compatible interface presented below:

 .. code-block:: charmci